 Why is it important to take this medicine?

-Atomoxetine will help to reduce the symptoms of hyperactivity and impulsive behaviour and to increase attention and concentration span.
-It is used as part of a comprehensive treatment programme.
+Atomoxetine will help to reduce the symptoms of hyperactivity and impulsive behaviour and increase attention and concentration span.
+It is used as part of a comprehensive treatment programme that includes behavioural therapy.

 What is atomoxetine available as?

 - Capsules: 10 mg, 18 mg, 25 mg, 40 mg, 60 mg, 80 mg, 100 mg; these contain gelatin.

 - Liquid medicine: 4 mg in 1 mL oral solution; this contains sorbitol.

 Atomoxetine is usually given once or twice each day.
 Your doctor will tell you how often to give it.